-The governing body of Embleton Vincent Edwards Voluntary Aided Church of England School is the admissions authority for the school and they intend to admit up to 12 pupils to the reception year group in September 2019.
+The governing body of Embleton Vincent Edwards Voluntary Aided Church of England School is the admissions authority for the school and they intend to admit up to 12 pupils to the reception year group each September.
+The maximum number for each year group from Year 1 to Year 6 is 12.

 It is, furthermore, the admissions authority for the nursery class within the school, where children are eligible for a place at the start of the term following their third birthday.
-Children are usually admitted termly.
+Children are usually admitted from their third birthday.
 Places will be offered if spaces are available within the class.